 - The Auction House has the authority to assert before the courts any and all rights of the consignor, based on the latter’s instructions and on the knock-downs, and to do so on its own behalf.

 - The buyers are under obligation to take receipt of the items for which their bids were successful immediately following the auction at the Auction House; buyers who were not physically present in placing their bids shall do so within a period of ten days.
 The Auction House is not under obligation to package, keep, or ship the items.
 Inasmuch as items are shipped notwithstanding the above, this shall be done solely at the express wish of the buyer, and at the buyer’s cost and risk.
-The Auction House is entitled to have items warehoused with a shipping agency that have not been collected within four weeks following the auction and to do so on behalf of the successful bidder and at its cost.
+Objects bought at auction that are not picked up within four weeks of the invoice date will be stored for a fee.
+Storage fees are charged in the amount of 5 euros per day and object, for bulky objects like furniture in the amount of 10 euros per day and object.

 - It is not incumbent on the Auction House to obtain any export documents.
 Should it become necessary to obtain export documents for items that have been acquired at auction, it shall be incumbent on the buyer itself to obtain them at its own cost.
 The same shall apply to any CITES certificates that may be necessary.